Klortho/d3-flextree/test-cases/README.md

 * tree-j - very simple tree to illustrate the difference betwee tree and flextree
 * tree-k, tree-l, tree-m - more flextree test cases
 * tree-n - from the "flare" database
+* tree-o - random tree generated with no x_size or y_size information.